MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgUserAuthenticationTemporaryAccessPassMethod.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphTemporaryAccessPassAuthenticationMethod>`: temporaryAccessPassAuthenticationMethod
+BODYPARAMETER <IMicrosoftGraphTemporaryAccessPassAuthenticationMethod1>: temporaryAccessPassAuthenticationMethod
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The date and time when the Temporary Access Pass was created.
-  - `[IsUsable <Boolean?>]`: The state of the authentication method that indicates whether it's currently usable by the user.
   - `[IsUsableOnce <Boolean?>]`: Determines whether the pass is limited to a one-time use.
 If true, the pass can be used once; if false, the pass can be used multiple times within the Temporary Access Pass lifetime.
   - `[LifetimeInMinutes <Int32?>]`: The lifetime of the Temporary Access Pass in minutes starting at startDateTime.
 Must be between 10 and 43200 inclusive (equivalent to 30 days).
-  - `[MethodUsabilityReason <String>]`: Details about the usability state (isUsable).
-Reasons can include: EnabledByPolicy, DisabledByPolicy, Expired, NotYetValid, OneTimeUsed.
   - `[StartDateTime <DateTime?>]`: The date and time when the Temporary Access Pass becomes available to use and when isUsable is true is enforced.
   - `[TemporaryAccessPass <String>]`: The Temporary Access Pass used to authenticate.
 Returned only on creation of a new temporaryAccessPassAuthenticationMethod object; Hidden in subsequent read operations and returned as null with GET.

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+INPUTOBJECT <IIdentitySignInsIdentity>: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: key: id of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: key: id of appManagementPolicy
   - `[AuthenticationCombinationConfigurationId <String>]`: key: id of authenticationCombinationConfiguration